SiddiqSoft/restcl/docs/index.md

 Namespace: `siddiqsoft`<br/>
 File: `restcl_winhttp.hpp`

+> **NOTE** Internal helpers have been omitted for clarity and when not used by the client code.

 ## class `siddiqsoft::WinHttpRESTClient`

 This is the starting point for your client.
 We make extensive use of initializer list and json to make REST calls more JavaScript-like.
 Just take a look at the [example](#examples).